-A.4 Rationale
+A.3 Rationale

 These are interface and classes that have been shown to be less the ideal.
-They have been replaced by interfaces and classes that better fulfill the requirements.
+They have been replaced by elements that better fulfill the requirements.
 Compatibility can be provided by implementations that use existing facilities so there is not reason to continue requiring their inclusion new implementations.